-The school is aware there is a clear link between regular non-attendance at school and exploitation.
-Staff will consider a child to be at potential risk in the case of regular non-attendance at school and will make reasonable enquiries with the child and parents/carers to enable them assess this risk.
+Witley C of E Infant School is aware there is a clear link between regular non-attendance at setting and exploitation.
+Staff will consider a child to be at potential risk in the case of regular non-attendance at setting and make reasonable enquiries with the child and parents/carers to assess this risk.